geoant1/UCL_renewLibraryBooks_noFines/README.md

 ## Cron
 This script can be put in cron or launchd to run daily or upon the reboot. **NB: cron will execute the script only at the specified time.** If your are on a laptop and not sure that it will always be turned on at that time, skip to the launchd section.

-* Create a cronjob by typing:
+* Create a cronjob by typing in the terminal:
 ```
 EDITOR=nano crontab -e
 ```